 4. You want help training your team

 Is your team adequately prepared to handle sensitive medical information in compliance with HIPAA?
 If your team isn't currently engaged in Security Awareness training or programming, there's a strong chance that the answer is 'no.' That's the fast track to a HIPAA violation.
-If you don't have a Security Awarness program in place today, reach out to a third party for help.
-Ideally, find an MSSP who has experience building and executing on effective Security Awareness training and programming.
+If you don't have a Security Awareness program in place today, reach out to a third party for help.
+Ideally, find a healthcare IT services partner who has experience building and executing on effective Security Awareness training and programming.
 If your team isn't prepared, a violation is more likely.